TOGoS/Scratch38-S0015/DEVLOG.md

 - [X] Actually draw borders!
 - [\] Padding so that status boxes aren't stretched
   - Implemented by respecting `flexGrow: 0`
+- [ ] Why are boxes and status-mockup content not centered?
+  - What I expect to happen is that `fillRegion` returns a BoundedRasterable of the given size, and then the outer (stretched to fill the screen) component calculates a region centered on that of the stretched size, asks the inner component for a raster of that region, and gets a raster where the content is roughly centered.
+    But content always ends up in the top-left.
 - [ ] When many messages, try to show the last ones
 - [ ] flexShrink: can it be used to prioritize what gets removed entirely, not just how much,